Oscarfama/NaturalCycles-Challenge/README.md

 - **Organize the project:** at the moment we have the storage service and the resize directive in the same folder, I would modify the structre of the app so it would be easier to manage in the future.
-- Maybe the session-storage.service was not needed for the only pourpose of setting and retrieving, but we can enhance it by handling types or null arguments.
+- Maybe the session-storage.service was not needed for the only pourpose of setting and retrieving and doing the session storage in the app component, I prefer having this as a service so it can be centralized, we can also enhance it by handling types or null arguments.
+- Ideally we would store the data on every change using maybe a TanStack mutation but since the idea is to temporary save the input's data, session storage is a great solution.
+- for the inputs to be persisted, I can create a class in the styles.scss so in case we want to add more inputs, it would look the same everywhere.
 - **Note:** this is not improvement but I would modify the prettier file so I can use semi colons, personal preference (I did that though).